gordeevladislav/booklist/README.md

 ## Marketing & Sales

 - [x] Пиши, Сокращай  [📖](https://book.glvrd.ru/)
+- [ ] ‼️ It's Not About the Coffee: Lessons on Putting People First from a Life at Starbucks [📖](https://www.amazon.com/Its-Not-About-Coffee-Starbucks/dp/1591842727)
+- [ ] ‼️ No Rules Rules: Netflix and the Culture of Reinvention [📖](https://www.amazon.com/No-Rules-Netflix-Culture-Reinvention/dp/1984877860)
+- [ ] ‼️ Contagious: Why Things Catch On [📖](https://www.mann-ivanov-ferber.ru/books/psixologiia-sarafannogo-radio/)
 - [ ] Positioning: The Battle for Your Mind [📖](https://www.goodreads.com/book/show/10061378-positioning)
 - [ ] On Writing Well: The Classic Guide to Writing Nonfiction [📖](https://www.goodreads.com/book/show/53343.On_Writing_Well)
 - [ ] How I Raised Myself from Failure to Success in Selling [📖](https://www.goodreads.com/book/show/109515.How_I_Raised_Myself_From_Failure_to_Success_in_Selling)